Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

 	  }
 	}

-As we’ve just instructed our local stream to be published in the room,  we should listen for the corresponding event and register our local stream as the local participant in the room.
-Furthermore, we’ve added an option to the demo to display our unchanged local video besides the video that was passed through the media server (when configured as such)::
+As we've just instructed our local stream to be published in the room,  we should listen for the corresponding event and register our local stream as the local participant in the room.
+Furthermore, we've added an option to the demo to display our unchanged local video besides the video that was passed through the media server (when configured as such)::